vkucukcakar/nginx-docker/README.md

   to a location on host.
 If you need to re-create them using the environment variables, then you must delete the old ones.
 This is all by design.

-* There is a working Docker Compose example project which you can see vkucukcakar/nginx image in action: [lemp-stack-compose](https://github.com/vkucukcakar/lemp-stack-compose )

 ## Notice

 Support for Debian based image has reached it's end-of-life.